eduardotks/pi-hole-block-list/README.md

 # pi-hole-block-list

-### Neste repositório você encontrará listas de bloqueio personalizadas para o serviço PiHole.
-Elas podem ser usadas em serviços semelhantes (AdGuard, Ublock). | English: In this repository you will find custom blacklists for the PiHole service.
+### Português: Neste repositório você encontrará listas de bloqueio personalizadas para o serviço PiHole.
+Elas podem ser usadas em serviços semelhantes (AdGuard, Ublock).

+### English: In this repository you will find custom blacklists for the PiHole service.
 They can be used on similar services (AdGuard, Ublock).

-### Essas são as listas que uso em meu servidor que filtra os conteúdos da minha rede pessoal, para ajudar a comunidade disponibilizo a lista abaixo, basta pesquisar como inserir links no pi hole e depois de add ao Adlist group management você precisará atualizar a lista de bloqueio em Update Gravity (list of blocked domains) // These are the lists I use on my server to filter the content on my personal network.
+### Português: Essas são as listas que uso em meu servidor que filtra os conteúdos da minha rede pessoal, para ajudar a comunidade disponibilizo a lista abaixo, basta pesquisar como inserir links no pi hole e depois de add ao Adlist group management você precisará atualizar a lista de bloqueio em Update Gravity (list of blocked domains)

+### English: These are the lists I use on my server to filter the content on my personal network.
 To help the community, I am sharing the list below.
 Simply search for how to insert links in Pi-hole and, after adding them to the Adlist group management, you will need to update the block list in Update Gravity (list of blocked domains).